JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-top-level-windows-management.md

 <img src="compose-window-condition.png" alt="Windows with conditions" animated="true" width="600"/>

-If you want to use custom logic on application exit, such as showing a dialog, you can override the close action using the `onCloseRequest` function.
+If you want to use custom logic on application exit, such as showing a dialog, you can override the close action using the `onCloseRequest` callback.
-When closing the window, do not use the imperative approach (`window.close()`); instead, use a declarative approach and close it in response to the state change (`isOpen = false`).
+In the following code sample, instead of an imperative approach (`window.close()`), we use a declarative approach and close the window in response to the state change (`isOpen = false`).

 ```kotlin
 import androidx.compose.material.Button